How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Is Wikipedia `High Quality'?

 \paragraph{Exact-match Deduplication} We employ a hashing function to identify and remove articles which have the exact same text, but a different unique ID or title.
-We find that some Wikipedias are strongly affected by this process --- for example, the Yorùbá Wikipedia loses almost 60\% of its articles --- many of which contain a single token \textit{\`{I}t\d{o}\'{k}as\'{\i}} (Reference).
-Typically, articles removed by exact-match deduplication are placeholders containing filler or templatic text and generally contain little usable information.
-Figure \ref{fig:prefilter-stats} shows that 1.01\% of non-English Wikipedias articles are exact duplicates.
+This removes 0.16\% and 1\% of all characters and documents, respectively.
+However, we find that some Wikipedias are disproportionately affected by this process.
+For example, the Yorùbá Wikipedia (\texttt{yo}, 33,819 documents) loses almost 60\% of its documents --- many of which contain a single token \textit{\`{I}t\d{o}\'{k}as\'{\i}} (Reference).
+In general, articles typically removed by exact-match deduplication are placeholders containing filler or templatic text and generally contain little usable information.
+As an illustration of this, refer to Table \ref{tab:process-filtering} (middle), which shows a template assigned to 48 distinct municipality pages in the Dagbani (\texttt{dag}) Wikipedia.
+Accounting for such phenomena --- especially at the document level --- ensures that resource statistics are not artificially inflated and accurately represent the amount of authentic data available in a given language.

 \paragraph{MinHash Deduplication} While exact-match is able to filter identical documents, it cannot account for partial duplicates --- \textit{i.e.}, sets of documents containing mostly identical text, but varying in terms of single sentences, paragraphs, or even hyperlinks.
-For example, the Yorùbá articles for the Baluch people and the Baluchi language are largely identical, with the latter containing an additional language data panel.
-To capture such cases, we perform \textit{MinHash deduplication} with locality sensitive hashing (LSH) and discount any article that returns a Jaccard similarity of 0.85.
-We find that a staggering 28.33\% of all non-English Wikipedia articles (and 8.18\% characters) are affected by this procedure, largely consisting of Wikipedias known to be majority bot generated (more in \S\ref{sec:bot}).
+For example, the Yorùbá articles for the \href{https://web.archive.org/web/20260108213956/https://yo.wikipedia.org/wiki/B